dioxfile/Logic_Clock_Didatic_Tool/README.md

 ### You just need to run the file with Python <br/>
 * Linux (e.g., Bash/dash prompt) <br/>
   `$ sudo ./ds_logic_clocks_mc_30.py` <br/>
-* In Windows systems, to avoid problems, it is necessary to activate the following Firewall rules as shown in Figure X.
+* In Windows systems, to avoid problems, it is necessary to activate some Firewall rules.
 To do this, go to the PowerShell command prompt, as administrator, and type: `firewall.cpl`.
-After that, click on advanced settings and activate the options/rules as shown in Figure X. <br/>
+After that, click on advanced settings and activate the following options/rules:
+  * `File and Printer Sharing (Echo Request - ICMPv4-In)`;
+  * `File and Printer Sharing (Echo Request - ICMPv6-In)`;
+  * `Virtual Machine Monitoring (Echo Request - ICMPv4-In)`.
   * Consequently, in Windows PowerShell prompt type the following command: <br/>
   `c:\Users\Administrator> .\ds_logic_clocks_mc_30.py` <br/>
 * After that, the following screen will appear (Figure 11): <br/>